TransitTalk/Transit-Talk/README.md

-# Caravan
+#TransitTalk

 [![Build Status][build-status-icon]][build-status]
 [![Coverage Status][coverage-status-icon]][coverage-status]

-Caravan is a crowd-sourced issue reporting platform for public transit systems.
+Transit Talk is a crowd-sourced issue reporting platform for public transit systems.
 It's a friendly place for transit riders to share information about system delays, vehicle cleanliness, and other common challenges of mass transit in real time, making each report visible to every other rider of that system.
-Caravan augments or replaces reporting tools maintained by transit administrators, collecting rider feedback while empowering riders to make daily decisions based on reports from other riders.
-Behind the scenes, Caravan is an open-source framework that can be implemented easily for any transit system that uses GTFS-formatted information.
-Presently, Caravan is able to:
+Transit Talk augments or replaces reporting tools maintained by transit administrators, collecting rider feedback while empowering riders to make daily decisions based on reports from other riders.
+Behind the scenes, Transit Talk is an open-source framework that can be implemented easily for any transit system that uses GTFS-formatted information.
+Presently, Transit Talk is able to:

   * Process GTFS-formatted data and output accurate details regarding routes and stations.